shidec/resize101/README.md

 Try it on https://resize101.herokuapp.com/

+### Note
+actually this project consists of the following files:
+- .htaccess
+- folder_select.php
+- resize_image.php
+- 460 (folder containing images)
+- 700 (folder containing images)
+- 1040 (folder containing images)

+The other files and folder and is additional file because Heroku need composer to activate GD library.

+# Method available
-It show 3 methods, you will just need to choose one of them.
+This project show 3 methods, you will just need to choose one of them.

 ### 1. Htaccess
 The available image size depends on the existing folder and image